 (ii) actual communication by a law enforcement officer.

-Does Vermont have laws regarding carrying a firearm while using alcohol or drugs?
+Does Vermont have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not addressed in state statutes.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.